-WWF commends the recent decision of WCPFC19 to ban both shark lines and wire leaders to ensure the sustainability and survival of several shark species in the WCPO.
-This represents a significant step not only toward addressing the rapid depletion of several key shark species, but also the fact that oceanic whitetip sharks (OCS) remain overfished and are experiencing overfishing and silky sharks (FAL) continue to experience overfishing.
-However, WWF maintains substantial concerns with other provisions of the agreed measure.
+WWF commends the previous decision of WCPFC19 to ban both shark lines and wire leaders to ensure the sustainability and survival of several shark species in the WCPO.
+This represents a significant step not only toward addressing the rapid depletion of several key shark species, but also the fact that oceanic whitetip sharks (OCS) likely remain overfished and experiencing overfishing and silky sharks (FAL), while the recent stock assessment indicates modest improvement, remains subject to overfishing, high levels of fishing pressure, and substantial data uncertainty.
+However, WWF maintains significant concerns with other provisions of the agreed measure.
 Specifically, we believe requirements to "stow" wire leads when "targeting tuna and tuna-like species" create more monitoring and enforcement challenges than simply not having wire leads on board.
 Low observer coverage in the longline fleet and low rates of high seas boarding and inspection renders the wire prohibition meaningless considering ambiguous requirements to stow wire leads.
 WWF believes that the prohibition on wire leads should be clear and unambiguous, with no provision for wire leads to be kept on board the vessel.

-WWF would also like to raise the issue of continued shark finningxxii in the WCPO longline fleet and the need to tighten requirements in CMM 2022-04 to ensure shark finning does not occur.
-We note that all sharks landed by all vessels licensed to fish within FFA members' waters and those flagged to FFA require all fins to be naturally attached, or finning is managed through alternative measures.
-We would suggest that if any fleets are able to deliver sharks with fins naturally attached then all should be able to, leaving no need for alternative measures.
-The alternative measures in CMM 2022-04 create substantial loopholes preventing adequate monitoring and compliance.
-Any provision that allows fins to be separated from sharks in a way that requires counting or matching fins effectively frustrates efficient and effective enforcement.
+WWF would also like to again raise the issue of continued shark finning in the WCPO longline fleet and the need to tighten requirements in CMM 2022-04 to ensure shark finning does not occur.
+We continue to suggest that if any fleets are able to deliver sharks with fins naturally attached then all should be able to, leaving no need for alternative measures.
+As fully evidenced by the paper presented by Canada at TCC20, the alternative measures in CMM 2022-04 create substantial loopholes that prevent or inhibit adequate monitoring and compliance.
+As that analysis demonstrates, any provision that allows fins to be separated from sharks in a way that requires counting or matching fins effectively frustrates efficient and effective enforcement.
 The most effective solution is to simply require fins naturally attached with, at most, an allowance for partial cut and fold of shark fins to reduce the potential for claimed injuries to crew.
-Our MCS professionals have enough to do, and we should be making their jobs easier, not more difficult.
+Our MCS professionals have enough to do and we should be making their jobs easier, not more difficult.